flado/rss-crawler/README.md

     * https://pypi.python.org/pypi/feedparser

 4. MySQL database Configuration
-> crawler_config.py -> contains database configurations for ROOT (ROOT_DB_CONFIG) and CRAWLER_DB (CRAWLER_DB_CONFIG).
-Update configuration with your values.
+> crawler_config.py -> contains MySQL database configurations for root (ROOT_DB_CONFIG) and crawler database (CRAWLER_DB_CONFIG).
+You can update this configuration with your values.

 5. Start MySQL: ```mysqld```
->  remember to check the port in my.cnf and update ROOT_DB_CONFIG above
+>  remember to check the port in my.cnf and update ROOT_DB_CONFIG

 6. Configure proxy (if any)
-> If you're running this app under a proxy please remeber to configure the HTTP_PROXY amd HTTPS_PROXY env variables
+> If you're running this app under a proxy please remember to configure the HTTP_PROXY and HTTPS_PROXY environment variables
   ```
    export HTTP_PROXY="http://user:pass@10.10.1.10:3128/"
    export HTTPS_PROXY="http://user:pass@10.10.1.10:3128/"